RouleThomas/Akizu_Lab/006_Ciceri2024/003__CutRun_EpigeneticInhibitors/labnote.md

 Add these values to `/home/roulet/006_Ciceri2024/003__CutRun_EpigeneticInhibitors/samples_003.xlsx`\
 Then in R; see `/home/roulet/006_Ciceri2024/006_Ciceri2024.R`.

---> XXX Overall >60% input reads as been uniquely mapped to the genome (90% non uniq) XXX
+--> Overall 65-80% input reads as been uniquely mapped to the genome (90% non uniq)